3DCoded/Happy-Hare/Installation.md

 ```

 > [!TIP]
 > Don't be shy about runnning this.
 If there is nothing to update the script will do nothing and it will always backup your entire config in a directory [see config file structure](Configuration-Reference#---location-of-configuration-files) in a parallel directory with name with date stamp, similar to `mmu-20240422_102329`.
 The new `mmu` directory will be rebuilt extracting all the previous configuration but with updated templates.
-Note that a backup directory is created each time you run the installer.
+Note that an additional backup directory is created each time you run the installer uniquely date stamped.

 > [!IMPORTANT]
 > If you have Klipper installed in a non-default location (i.e. you used the `-c`,`-k` or `-r` flags) you will need to add these flags again to the above, otherwise the upgrade will look in the default location and likely not find/upgrade what you expect.